-We often think of social inequality in terms of income, status, race, age, gender—but there’s one place where all that fades: the dance floor.
+We often think of social inequality in terms of income, status, race, age, and gender.
+However, there’s one place where all that fades: the dance floor.
 In a world built on hierarchy, social dancing quietly disrupts the system.
+Here’s how:

 1. Everyone Leads.
 Everyone Follows.

 Titles don’t matter.
 On the dance floor, a CEO might follow a college student.
 A surgeon might lead a barista.
 Dance erases job titles and societal labels.
 It brings people face-to-face, hand-in-hand, as equals.
-And that changes something in both hearts.
+This experience changes something profound in both hearts.

 2. It’s Not About What You Own.
 It’s About What You Feel.